Denver Actors Fund in Action: Trenton J. Schindele

-Aid recipient: Trenton J. Schindele of Broomfield is a longtime actor for the Phamaly Theatre Company, having appeared in many productions including “Evita,” “Fuddy Meers,” “Cabaret” and “Fiddler on the Roof.” (“As Motel, Trenton Schindele is authentic and down-to-earth,” wrote Juliet Wittman of Westword.)
-Trenton has just been cast in the Boulder Ensemble Theatre Company’s “Going to a Place Where You Already Are,” opening April 12 at the Dairy Arts Center.
-This summer, he will play the Wolf in Phamaly’s “Into the Woods” on the Denver Center’s Space Theatre.
+Aid recipient: Trenton J. Schindele of Northglenn is a longtime actor for the Phamaly Theatre Company, having appeared in many productions including “Evita,” “Fuddy Meers,” “Cabaret” and “Fiddler on the Roof.” (“As Motel, Trenton Schindele is authentic and down-to-earth,” wrote Juliet Wittman of Westword.)
+Most recently he played slimeball murder victim Fred Casely in “Chicago,” The Wolf in “Into the Woods” and was featured in Boulder Ensemble Theatre Company’s “Going to a Place Where You Already Are” at the Dairy Arts Center.
 He was trained at The American Musical and Dramatic Academy.
 By day he works as a retail associate at The Green Solution dispensary in Littleton.

-How you can help us help Trenton more: Even with this boost, Trenton still faces both significant financial hardship and logistical challenges.
-“I need as much help as I can get,” he says.
+How you can help us help Trenton more: Even with this boost, the Schindeles face an uncertain immediate financial future at best.
 If you would like to direct a specific, additional donation to Trenton, simply mail checks made out to The Denver Actors Fund (with Trenton’s name in the topic field) to P.O.
-Box 11182, Denver, CO, 80212.
+Box 11182, Denver, CO, 80211.
 Or use this donation link.
-If you use the online option, be sure to designate that your donation is targeted for Trenton Schindele.
+If you use the online option, be sure to designate that your donation is targeted for Trenton J. Schindele.
 Otherwise, your donation will be applied to the replenishment of the Denver Actors Fund’s general fund.

 Note: At the Denver Actors Fund, anonymity of aid recipients is presumed and fully protected, unless and until the recipient chooses to have his or her story told.